 Old meets new in perfect harmony in Stable Hall at Pearl

-Today, King William – also affectionately known as Southtown or ‘the kiwi’ is undoubtedly one of San Antonio’s coolest and quirkiest communities, replete with carefully-preserved heritage architecture and bursting at the seams with trendy venues, of which the destinations within the Pearl complex comprise a significant part.
+Today, ‘At Pearl’ is undoubtedly one of San Antonio’s coolest and quirkiest hotspots, replete with carefully preserved heritage architecture and bursting at the seams with local flavors.

 It’s here, in the former stables where heavy horses used to transport the famous Pearl beer were housed, that WoodCo was tasked with providing flooring and other wood products to one of the area’s most prestigious music venues – Stable Hall.